ben31w/super-mario-craps/README.md

 # Super Mario Craps
 Craps is a dice-rolling/gambling game.
 In this version, users wager virtual money and play as one of eight Mario characters, each with their own unique dice.

 # How to run this game
+Eventually I will clean up the run process, possibly package the app into a binary/executable...

+For now, open a Git Bash or a shell terminal, and enter `./run.sh`.
+You must have a Java Runtime Environment installed (verify by running `java`).

-Run the file "CrapsDriver.java".
-It should bring up this frame:
+After running, you should see this frame:
 ![smc-title-screen](https://user-images.githubusercontent.com/78334282/136995440-773e7c44-b7aa-48aa-9f78-e49cf9969e6a.png)